pcaversaccio/ethereum-key-generation-python/README.md

 # Generating Ethereum Addresses in Python
 Due to its slow interpreter, Python is usually not a good choice when it comes to writing performant applications.
 The exception being Python modules which use an interface that calls C/C++ code.
 These modules are usually very fast, popular examples are [TensorFlow](https://www.tensorflow.org), [NumPy](https://numpy.org), or [SciPy](https://scipy.org).
-The steps for interfacing Python with C using [Ctypes](https://docs.python.org/3.9/library/ctypes.html) are usually:
+The steps for interfacing Python with C using [`ctypes`](https://docs.python.org/3.9/library/ctypes.html) are usually:
 1. Write C code functions.
 2. Compile the C code as a shared library.
 3. Write some Python code lines to _extract_ the C functions from the shared library.
 4. Run.

 Now, to generate Ethereum addresses we can use the following two Python modules which are both `C` based and have a good performance:
-- [coincurve](https://github.com/ofek/coincurve): Cross-platform Python CFFI bindings for `libsecp256k1`
+- [coincurve](https://github.com/ofek/coincurve): Cross-platform Python CFFI bindings for `libsecp256k1`.
-- [pysha3](https://github.com/tiran/pysha3): `SHA-3` wrapper for Python (with support for keccak)
+- [pysha3](https://github.com/tiran/pysha3): `SHA-3` wrapper for Python (with support for keccak).

-Generating Ethereum addresses is a 3-step process:
+Generating Ethereum addresses is a **3-step** process:
 1. Generate a private key.
 2. Derive the public key from the private key.
 3. Derive the Ethereum address from the public key.